NMSU-ISA/LTVsystems/docs/src/stationaryDirectionSource/stationaryDirSource.md

 ### Inverse Modeling

-Given the scenario C assumptions, we obtained the received signal, $\mathsf{z}(t)$.
+Given the scenario A assumptions, we obtained the received signal, $\mathsf{z}(t)$.
 Now we can estimate the reflector function by considering the transmitted signal as a pulse train as follows

 $\mathsf{p}(t)=∑_{k=1}^{M}δ(t-\mathrm{t_p}-(k-1)\mathrm{T})$ as follows